"

 Accommodating can also be a useful approach if someone feels very strongly about their position and there is no harm in giving them the win.
 However, this should not come at the expense of something you also feel strongly about that could have really helped the team.

 Avoiding conflict can sometimes be a wise choice, if the issue is a small one and the outcome does not have a significant impact.
 The old adages “don’t sweat the small stuff” and “pick your battles” apply here.
-However, in many cases, avoiding a problem will not make it go away, and indeed, it may well get worse, leading to unwanted consequences.
+However, in many cases, avoiding a problem will not make it go away, and indeed, it may well get worse, leading to significant consequences.
 Consider the “cost-benefit” analysis of avoiding vs engaging with the conflict to solve the problem.

 Applying the Models